dceejay/RedMap/README.md

 #### Circles

 If the payload contains a **radius** property, as well as name, lat and lon, then rather than draw a point it will draw a circle.
+The *radius* property is specified in meters.

 As per Areas and Lines you may also specify *iconColor*, and *layer*.

+If the payload contains a **sdlat** and **sdlon** property instead of *radius* an ellipse will be drawn.
+The sdlat and sdlon propertys specify the semi-axes of the ellipse.
+These are specified in the Latitude/Longitude format.

 #### Options